 How Fault Affects a Personal Injury Claim

-In addition, taking a payout from an insurance company typically comes along with the release of responsibility for further compensation.
-In this case, you would not be able to file a personal injury suit after receiving a payout from the driver’s insurance.
+In addition, taking a payout from an insurance company—whether it’s from your collision coverage or the other driver’s liability insurance—typically accompanies the release of responsibility for further compensation.
+In this case, you could not file a personal injury suit after receiving a payout from the other driver’s insurance.

 When You’re Determined to be At Fault

-If you have been injured in a car accident and are looking into your options regarding a personal injury case, contact us right away for a free consultation.
+If you have been injured in a car accident and are looking into your options regarding a personal injury case, contact us immediately for a free consultation.